Azure-Samples/digital-twins-mvad-integration/README.md

 Azure Digital Twins Multivariate Anomaly Detection Toolkit is a sample project to showcase a low-code integration of [Azure Digital Twins](https://docs.microsoft.com/en-us/azure/digital-twins/overview) with [Azure AI and Cognitive Services' Anomaly Detector](https://azure.microsoft.com/en-us/services/cognitive-services/anomaly-detector/), an advanced AI solution to help identify abnormal operations or defective assets in near real-time.

 This integration toolkit leverages [Azure Data Explorer (ADX)](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) for data egress, and [Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) as the UI platform to host and run the toolkit code.
 ADT users can thus easily onboard and quickly connect to a downstream AI/ML solution.
 The goal of this toolkit is to allow ADT users to easily leverage the power of the twin graph, with historized time-series data, to identify anomalies in modelled environments.
+To do so, the toolkit provides a workflow for training multiple Multivariate Anomaly Detector models for several scenario analyses, based on historical digital twin data.
+It then leverages the trained models to detect multivariate anomalies in modeled Azure Digital Twins environments, in near real-time.
 This is done by:
 - Defining one or more scenarios:
   - [Querying the twin graph](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-query-graph) to provide a scenario's wanted **context** by leveraging ADT's ADX plugin,
   - Selecting the target properties in the scenario, i.e. the multiple variables, to later **analyze all together in a multivariate** fashion,